HenrikSamuelsson/Programming-in-C/Exercises/Chapter_10/Chapter_10.md

  - [program_10_15.c](Exercise_01/Program_10_15/program_10_15.c)

 ## 2. ##
-A function that inserts an entry in a linked list.
+Implementation of a function that inserts an entry in a linked list and complementing code to test the function.
 - [exercise_10_02.c](Exercise_02/exercise_10_02.c)